ValentinBischof/RealFuels-Stock/GameData/RealFuels-Stock/Bluedog_DB/readme.txt

 1.0
 	- Updated BDB 1.6 RF configs to BDB 1.7
 	- added some conceptual alternate fuel configurations to the AJ10, RL10 and XLR81
-	- added Kerbalism/TAC support
+	- added TAC support
+	- RCS has been given full RO-like flexibility
 1.1
-	- Tech level rebalance.
+	- General Tech level rebalance.
 Performance at the base tech levels should match up to default BDB performance.
+Saturn V no longer underpowered.
+	- added Kerbalism support
+	- added engines from BDB Extras
+	- Rework of probe engines
+	- Reorganization of Engines from Solids folder